schuerik/uberdot/README.md

 # Dotmanager

+***This is currently under construction!
+Dotmanager is considered stable but not production ready at this point!
+Documentation is missing and there are no unit or regression tests written.
+Come back in a few days.***

 ## What is Dotmanager?
 Dotmanager is a tool to manage different versions of your dotfiles on different hosts.
 Dotmanager is intended to give you maximal flexibility while checking all operations you configured/programmed at the same time to prevent that you accidentally